What is CSPM (Cloud Security Posture Management)?

 Modern vs. legacy CSPM

-The table below expands on the specific feature differences between modern and legacy CSPM tools:
+The table below highlights the practical differences between modern and legacy CSPM tools.

 FeaturesModern CSPMLegacy CSPM